- What is a demat account?

 Now, let us note down some points that bring out the major differences between a trading and a demat account.

-A demat account holds shares, bonds, government securities and mutual funds in electronic form.
-The financial instruments that are held in a demat account are traded in the stock market with the help of a trading account.
+A dematerialized account or stock account holds shares, bonds, government securities and mutual funds in electronic form.
+The financial instruments that are held in a stock account are traded in the stock market with the help of a trading account.

 Every DP has their own set brokerage charges.
 You should check all the charges and compliance certificates usually displayed on their website.